 18. Surh Anor

 Please welcome another pomegranate variety from Russia: Surh Anor.
-Originated in low-temperature areas, this variety is also suitable for growing in cold climates.
+Originating in low-temperature areas, this variety is also suitable for growing in cold climates.
 But there is something you must keep in mind.

 Although mature trees can tolerate minus temperatures, unripe fruits will be at risk of damage if the temperature drops too low.
 Compared to its brothers, Surh Anor is a medium-size cultivar as a mature plant is up to 12 feet in height.